ServiceNowDevProgram/example-instancescan-checks/README.md

 It is recommended to select columans in List type report to provide better user experence.

+## Find Orphaned UI Policies

+Orphaned UI policies add a technical debt as they are active but no UI Policy Actions defined or No scripts are running on execution.
+It is recommeded to deactivate or delete such UI policies.

 # Additional resources

 Please check these additional links for more information and details: